 As early as 2003, Palestinian human rights organization (with support from South African anti-apartheid activists) began to describe the situation in Israel and Palestine as a situation of apartheid.
 Over the next two decades a variety of international and Israeli leaders including former President Jimmy Carter, Israeli Prime Ministers Ehud Olmert and Ehud Barak, and former U.S. Secretary of State John Kerry all warned that without change Israel would become an apartheid state.

-Over the past year and a half, the Israeli human rights organizations Yesh Din and B’tselem as well as Human Rights Watch have all conducted legal analyses that outline how the current reality in Israel and Palestine is a situation of legal apartheid.
+Israeli human rights organizations Yesh Din and B’tselem as well as Human Rights Watch have all conducted legal analyses that outline how the current reality in Israel and Palestine is a situation of legal apartheid.
+Most recently, Amnesty International declared that Israel was subjecting Palestinians to apartheid founded on policies of "segregation, dispossession and exclusion" that amounted to crimes against humanity.

 AFSC’s use of the term apartheid should be understood in this evolving context.
 We use the term to accurately describe the realities of inequality and discrimination that exist on both sides of the green line in Israel and Palestine.
 We use it to make clear our commitment to the realization of not just the end of Israel’s occupation, but justice and equality for all people in Israel and Palestine regardless of their location.
 And AFSC’s support for divestment from Israeli apartheid brings us in line with this commitment.